 Your doctor will give you eyedrops to help your eye heal and prevent your body from rejecting the donor tissue.
 Use the drops exactly as directed.
 You will need to see your doctor often to have your vision checked.

-You will probably be able to return to work or your normal routine in about 1 to 2 weeks after surgery.
+You will probably be able to go back to work or your normal routine in about 1 to 2 weeks after surgery.
 But your vision will still be blurry.
 You will need to avoid heavy lifting for about 4 weeks, or until your doctor says it is okay.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call your doctor or nurse advice line now or seek immediate medical care if: